Tips to Survive Your First Year at University

-As a new student heading to a university for the first time, going to campus could be worrying, especially with the COVID-19 situation still ongoing.
+As a new student heading to a university for the first time, going to campus could be worrying, especially with the COVID-19 situation, while contained, still ongoing.
 However, thinking of university as an exciting adventure you sought to pursue your dream will soothe away your worries.
+First years can be challenging, fear not though!
 Here are a few tips to help you cope with the new situation and start your first year of studies successfully.

 1. Attend Your Classes Every Day

-Whether your classes are traditional, online or hybrid, showing up on time is still essential to get the best out of the courses.
+Whether your classes are traditional, online, or hybrid, showing up on time is still essential to get the best out of the courses.
 Professors may explain concepts in a way better than your textbooks.
 They may also add some comments that do not exist in your textbooks and ask questions about them in the final exams.
-So, taking notes is of crucial importance to understand the subjects so that you can study them on your own.
-Make sure you wear a face mask if you have to attend offline lectures, clean your hands regularly and keep a 6-feet distance from others.
+So, taking notes is of crucial importance to understanding the subjects so that you can study them on your own.
+Make sure you wear a face mask if you have to attend offline lectures, clean your hands regularly, and keep a 6-foot distance from others.

 2. Balance Your Life

-Time management is a key factor in maintaining a healthy study-life balance.
+Time management is a critical factor in maintaining a healthy study-life balance.
 Always try to complete your assignments early and do not procrastinate.
-A recent study shows that procrastination may lead to stress-related health problems, like headaches, colds and flu.
-Order tasks based on their importance, minimise distractions and set a timeline to get your work done.
-You may want to apply the POSEC method, which stands for: Prioritise, Organise, Streamline, Economise and Contribute.
+A recent study shows that procrastination may lead to stress-related health problems like headaches, colds, and flu.
+Order tasks based on their importance, minimise distractions, and set a timeline to get your work done.
+You may want to apply the POSEC method, which stands for: Prioritise, Organise, Streamline, Economise, and Contribute.

 3. Develop Your Communication Skills